 '''

 query = "SELECT FROM Student;"

 c.execute(query)

-'''

-rlist = c.fetchall() # fetch the rows in a list
+rlist = c.fetchall() # fetch the rows into a list

 for i in range(len(rlist)): # print the list

 print (rlist[i][1]) # one row at a time

-'''

-query = "SELECT FROM Student WHERE Student.dept == 'CS' ;"
+query = "SELECT FROM Student WHERE Student.dept == 'CS';"

 c.execute(query)

-conn.commit()
+query = "SELECT FROM Instructor, Department WHERE \

+Instructor.dept == Department.id;"

+JOIN

+c.execute(query)

 '''

-- Pandas is a "Data Frame" library in Python, developed for manipulating in-memory data with row and column labels (as opposed to, e.g., matrices, that have no row or column labels) - Pandas is not a relational database system, but it contains functions that mirror some functionality of relational databases.
+• Pandas is a "Data Frame" library in Python, developed for manipulating in-memory data with row and column labels (as opposed to, e.g., matrices, that have no row or column labels)

+Pandas is not a relational database system, but it contains functions that mirror some functionality of relational databases.
 For example: merge mimics join.